March 3, 2025

 Selecting Music and audio settings on Android device

-Tap the More button (ellipsis) in the top right corner of your screen.
+Tap the More button (ellipsis) in the top-right corner of your screen.

 Choosing the More button on recording screen.

-Select “Settings” to access voice recording settings.
+Select 'Settings' to access voice recording options.

 Image of voice recording settings on Android